nextstrain/fauna/README.md

   * `Authors`: Authors to attribute credit to.
 Where available, Null otherwise. in CamelCase format.
   * `Locus`: gene or genomic region, `HA`, `NA`, `Genome`, etc... in CamelCase format.
   * `Sequence`: Actual sequence.
 Upper case.
+  * `Title`: Title of reference.
+  * `url`: Url of reference if available, otherwise link to genbank entry.

 ## Accessing the Database
 All viruses are stored using [Rethinkdb deployed on AWS](https://www.rethinkdb.com/docs/paas/#deploying-on-aws)